Skip to content

 The cost of revision rhinoplasty is generally higher than that of primary rhinoplasty, as the procedure is longer, technically more complex, and often requires harvesting cartilage from a donor site.
 The exact amount depends on the complexity of the case and any associated procedures.
 During the consultation, after evaluating your nose and defining the surgical plan, I will provide you with a detailed cost estimate.

-Is secondary rhinoplasty covered by health insurance?
+Is revision rhinoplasty covered by health insurance?

 Schedule via WhatsApp